Pigment: Manufacturing and industrial standards

 Other ISO standards pertain to particular classes or categories of pigments, based on their chemical composition, such as ultramarine pigments, titanium dioxide, iron oxide pigments, and so forth.

 Many manufacturers of paints, inks, textiles, plastics, and colors have voluntarily adopted the Colour Index International (CII) as a standard for identifying the pigments that they use in manufacturing particular colors.
-First published in 1925—and now published jointly on the web by the Society of Dyers and Colourists (United Kingdom) and the American Association of Textile Chemists and Colorists (USA)—this index is recognized internationally as the authoritative reference on colorants.
+First published in 1925—and now published jointly on the web by the Society of Dyers and Colourists (United Kingdom) and the American Association of Textile Chemists and Colorists (US)—this index is recognized internationally as the authoritative reference on colorants.
 It encompasses more than 27,000 products under more than 13,000 generic color index names.

 In the CII schema, each pigment has a generic index number that identifies it chemically, regardless of proprietary and historic names.
 For example, Phthalocyanine Blue BN has been known by a variety of generic and proprietary names since its discovery in the 1930s.
 In much of Europe, phthalocyanine blue is better known as Helio Blue, or by a proprietary name such as Winsor Blue.
 An American paint manufacturer, Grumbacher, registered an alternate spelling (Thanos Blue) as a trademark.
 Colour Index International resolves all these conflicting historic, generic, and proprietary names so that manufacturers and consumers can identify the pigment (or dye) used in a particular color product.
 In the CII, all phthalocyanine blue pigments are designated by a generic color index number as either PB15 or PB16, short for pigment blue 15 and pigment blue 16; these two numbers reflect slight variations in molecular structure, which produce a slightly more greenish or reddish blue.